aerospike-community/aerospike-linqpad-driver/README.md

-# Aerospike Database for LINQPad 7+
+# Aerospike Database for LINQPad 7+ (Windows Only) and LINQPad 8+ (Windows and MacOS)

 ## Description

-[Aerospike](https://aerospike.com/) for LINQPad 7+ is a data context dynamic driver for interactively querying and updating an Aerospike database using "[LINQPad](https://www.linqpad.net/)".
+[Aerospike](https://aerospike.com/) for LINQPad 7/8 is a data context dynamic driver for interactively querying and updating an Aerospike database using "[LINQPad](https://www.linqpad.net/)".
 LINQPad is a Graphical Development Tool designed for rapid prototyping, interactive testing, data modeling, data mining, drag-and-drop execution, interactive debugging, etc. The Aerospike driver for LINQPad is designed to support all LINQPad capabilities including the enhanced ability to learn and use the [Aerospike API directly](https://developer.aerospike.com/client/csharp).

 Here is a subset of what you can perform using the driver: